mxagar/music_genre_classification/README.md

 - Commit & push always before running.
 The reason is that we can track simultaneously code version performances and generated artifacts.
 Additionally, W&B offers the functionality of running a specific commit hash version!
 - Sometimes a component creates new local objects that are uploaded to W&B. After the upload, we don't need them locally and it's a good practice to remove them, e.g., with `os.remove(filename)`.
 Another option is using `with tempfile.TemporaryDirectory()` or `with tempfile.NamedTemporaryFile()` during the creation.
-- We need to put all the W&B runs under the same project so that they can share the same artifacts, since these are named after `<project>/<name>:<version>`: `wandb.init(project="my_project", ...)`.
+- We need to put all the W&B runs under the same project so that they can share the same artifacts, since these are named on the W&B system after `<project>/<name>:<version>`: `wandb.init(project="my_project", ...)`.
 We can control the overall project name with Hydra and the `config.yaml`, too, by setting the environment variable `WANDB_PROJECT`, as done in `main.py`.
 However, if we run isolated components, that environment variable alone doesn't assign the project name.
+- Any time we add an artifact, the name doesn't have the version; but when we get/download an artifact, we need to specify it with `<artifact_name>:<version>`.
+If we have not specified the project name anywhere, it needs to be `<project_name>/<artifact_name>:<version>`.
+Usually we use `version=latest`, but we should check the W&B web interface to select the desired one.
 - Use logging, outputted to the file `ml_pipeline.log` in this boilerplate.
 Note the structure of the logs.
 Unfortunately, I didn't manage to output test logs with the current setup, though -- fix is coming whenever I have time.
 - When executing the components, folders are generated which we should (git) ignore: `wandb`, `artifacts`, `outputs`, `mlruns`, etc. For instance, artifact object will be in `artifacts/` and they will be managed by the `wandb` API.
 - When adding components in `main.py` these can be online/git repositories; we just provide the proper URL and that's it.
 However, we might need to specify the branch with the parameter `version` in the `mlflow.run()` call, because `mlflow` defaults to use `master`.
+An example of this is shown in my repository [ml_pipeline_rental_prices](https://github.com/mxagar/ml_pipeline_rental_prices).

 To remove all `mlflow` environments that are created: